ashybabashyba/ashybabashyba/README.md

 ### 👋 Hello there!
 I'm Carlos J. Ramos Salas, a physicist and mathematician with a passion for computational electromagnetism, quantum computing, numerical analysis, and applied science.
-I completed my undergraduate studies in Physics and Mathematics at the National University of Colombia and I'm currently pursuing my Master's degree in Physics and Mathematics at the University of Granada.
+I completed my undergraduate studies in Physics and Mathematics at the National University of Colombia and my Master's degree in Physics and Mathematics at the University of Granada.

 -🥉 Third place at 2022 Colombian Quantum Fall Fest Hackathon as part of "Team Gatos Salvajes" with the project "Random Graphs Using Quantum Computing".